altocodenl/tagaway/readme.md

    - Must include a `lastModified` field that's parseable to an integer (otherwise, 400 with body `{error: 'lastModified'}`).
    - If it includes a `tag` field, it must be an array (otherwise, 400 with body `{error: 'tags'}`).
 None of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'tag: TAGNAME'}`).
    - The file uploaded must be `.png`, `.jpg` or `.mp4` (otherwise, 400 with body `{error: 'format'}`).
-   - If the same file exists for that user, a 409 is returned with body `{error: 'repeated'}`.
+   - If the same file exists for that user, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical picture/video that is already uploaded.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned with body `{id: ID, deg: 90|180|-90|undefined}`, where `ID` is the ID of the picture just uploaded and `deg` is the rotation automatically applied to the picture based on its metadata.